cloudfoundry/jdbc-cnb/README.md

 # `jdbc-cnb`
 The Cloud Foundry JDBC Buildpack is a Cloud Native Buildpack V3 that provides JDBC drivers to applications.

-This buildpack id designed too work in collaboration with other buildpacks.
+This buildpack is designed to work in collaboration with other buildpacks.

 ## Detection